arkohut/memos/README.md

 memos start
 ```

-The first time you use the embedding model, Memos will automatically download and load the model.
+The first time you use the embedding model, Pensieve will automatically download and load the model.

 #### 4. Rebuild Index